Keiki Mental Health

 What are children’s basic mental health needs?

-Healthy support systems that provide children with unconditional love, instill confidence, and nurture self-esteem.
+Healthy support systems that provide children with unconditional love, build confidence, and nurture self-esteem.

-Dedicated play time, especially with other children, develops creativity, problem-solving skills, proper socialization, and a sense of belonging.
+Dedicated play time, especially with other children, develops creativity, problem-solving skills, healthy socialization, and a sense of belonging.

 Learn more about children’s mental health needs and developmental milestones from Mental Health America.